 Recently, there has been an increasing interest in dependency parsing, witnessed by the organisation of a number of shared tasks, e.g. Buchholz and Marsi (2006), Nivre et al. (2007).
-Concerning Italian, there have been tasks on dependency parsing in all the editions of the EVALITA evaluation campaign (Bosco et al., 2008; Bosco et al., 2009; Bosco and Mazzei, 2011; Bosco et al., 2014).
+Concerning Italian, there have been tasks on dependency parsing in all the editions of the EVALITA evaluation campaign (Bosco et al., 2008; Bosco et al., 2009; Bosco and Mazzei, 2011).
 In the 2014 edition, the task on dependency parsing exploits the Italian Stanford Dependency Treebank (ISDT), a new treebank featuring an annotation based on Stanford Dependencies (de Marneffe and Manning, 2008).

-This paper reports the efforts involved in applying several state-of-the-art dependency parsers on ISDT.
-There are at least two motivations for such efforts.
-First, to compare the results and choose the parsers to participate in the EVALITA 2014 task on dependency parsing.
-Second, to investigate how simple it is to apply freely available state-of-the-art dependency parsers to a new language/treebank following the instructions available together with the code and possibly having a few interactions with the developers.
+This paper reports the efforts involved in applying several state-of-the-art dependency parsers for comparing their performance and participating in the EVALITA 2014 task on dependency parsing.
+Apart from participating in the EVALITA 2014 task, a second motivation was to investigate how simple is to apply freely available state-of-the-art dependency parsers to a new language/treebank following the instructions available together with the code and possibly having a few interactions with the developers (Lavelli, 2014).

 As in many other NLP fields, there are very few comparative articles when the performance of different parsers is compared.
-Most of the papers simply present the results of a newly proposed approach and compare them with the results reported in previous articles.
+Most of the papers simply present the results of the newly proposed approach and compare them with the results reported in previous articles.
 In other cases, the papers are devoted to the application of the same tool to different languages/treebanks.